 News 12 has begun a partnership with the nonprofit Grant Me Hope, which works to find homes for older children in the foster care system.

-Today we want to introduce you to Kendrick, a direct teen with leadership skills.
+Today we want to introduce you to Christian, a 16-year-old who enjoys rapping, drawing, reading and writing.

-Kendrick needs a loving adoptive family who will give him the attention, support, encouragement, structure and nurturing environment he needs to continue to thrive and reach his goals.
-His family will also need to support his desire to maintain his relationship with his older brother, who has been planned for separately.
+Christian needs a loving and caring adoptive family who will give him the attention, support, encouragement, structure and nurturing environment he needs to continue to thrive.

 To learn more about Grant Me Hope, visit http://grantmehope.org/adoptable-children/georgia/.